 The American School of Classical Studies at Athens

 Undergraduates are eligible to apply for summer sessions of travel study in Greece.
 Two six-week sessions open to undergraduate and graduate students emphasize the topography and antiquities of Greece.
-The $2,750 fee covers room and partial board.
+The approximately $2,750 fee covers room and partial board.
 Five scholarships are available.
-The deadline is Feb.
-15. For information consult the American School of Classical Studies at Athens website.
+For information consult the American School of Classical Studies at Athens website.